Skip to main content

 What does peer-reviewed mean?

-- Submitted for publication in a peer-reviewed or scholarly journal
+- Are submitted for publication in a peer-reviewed or scholarly journal

 - Have gone through a rigorous evaluation by a board of scholarly reviewers in the subject area of the journal.

-- Reviewed for quality of research and adherence to editorial standards of the journal, before they are accepted for publication.
+- Are reviewed for quality of research and adherence to editorial standards of the journal, before they are accepted for publication.

 Video: Peer Review in 3 Minutes